mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 This ensures that our model can make use of as much data as possible.

 This is actually a critical point.
-In many situation, we don't have sufficient data available to create a *validation* set without risking that our hyper-parameter optimization will heavily depend on which data ends up in the *validation* set.
+In many situations, we don't have sufficient data available to create a *validation* set without risking that our hyper-parameter optimization will heavily depend on which data ends up in the *validation* set.
 As this split usually occurs randomly, we do not want to take the chance that our entire model fails, because of a bad random split.